xianacarrera/Query-Misinformation-Prediction/README.md

 * `qpp_metrics.py`, to run the classical QPP predictors avg IDF, max IDF, avg SCQ, max SCQ, avg ICTF and SCS on the queries.
 * `query_quality_classifier.py`, to produce a prediction using the confidence score of the [Query Quality Classifier](https://huggingface.co/dejanseo/Query-Quality-Classifier) model.

+Due to differences between the Python versions required to run Pyserini with this implementation and the Query Quality Classifier model, the `qpp_metrics.py` scrip must be executed using the qppmetrics environment, while the rest of the files use the `qmp` configuration.

 ## Resources